laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

         This command will launch a graphical application, check for updates there and install.
 Reboot when asked.

-        If the :ref:`nvidia-smi output` stays the same, open Nvidia's application *GeForce Experience* (or install it from `their website <https://www.nvidia.com/en-us/geforce/geforce-experience/>`_ :fa:`fa-solid fa-arrow-up-right-from-square`).
+        If the :ref:`nvidia-smi output` stays the same, open Nvidia's application *GeForce Experience* (or install it from `their website <https://www.nvidia.com/en-us/geforce/geforce-experience/>`_).

         .. figure:: ../_static/GeForceExperience.png
             :class: dark-light

             Nvidia's *GeForce Experience* application

         In the tab *DRIVERS*, click *CHECK FOR UPDATES*.
 Update your drivers and reboot when asked.
-If everything fails, you can still try to manually install drivers from `Nvidia website <https://www.nvidia.com/Download/index.aspx>`_ :fa:`fa-solid fa-arrow-up-right-from-square`.
+If everything fails, you can still try to manually install drivers from `Nvidia website <https://www.nvidia.com/Download/index.aspx>`_.

 Check Conda environments
 ========================